-Getting organisational buy-in is crucial to the success of any outcomes measurement project.
+Getting organizational buy-in is crucial to the success of any outcomes measurement project.

-Without the leadership team sponsoring an outcomes-driven culture, any measurement initiative is unlikely to be sustainable.
+Without the leadership team sponsoring an outcomes-driven culture, any measurement initiative is unlikely to have longevity.

 Likewise, having your Board or leadership team mandate outcomes measurement might get things moving at the start.
 But not enlisting the support of frontline staff and program managers can lead to drawn out and incomplete measurement projects, due to a lack of ownership in the process.